directus/directus/docs/getting-started/glossary.md

 MongoDB, or even third-party data services like Firebase or Heroku.
 However these options are _fundamentally_ different from the relational SQL databases we currently support, and so more research is needed.

-## Database Mirroring

-**Instead of using a predefined “one-size-fits-all” data model to store your content, Directus “mirrors” your actual SQL database in real-time.** The principle is akin to a database client (like _phpMyAdmin_), but includes far more advanced tools, and is safe and intuitive enough for non-technical users.
-This approach has many unique advantages:

-- A custom (pure) SQL database schema, tailored to your exact requirements
-- Significant performance improvements through optimizations and indexing
-- Complete transparency, portability, and security for your data
-- Direct database access and the full power of raw/complex SQL queries
-- Allows importing existing databases, unaltered and without any migrations

 ## Displays

 Displays are the smaller, read-only counterpart to [Interfaces](#interfaces), defining how a field's data will be